microsoft/BotFramework-WebChat/docs/LIVESTREAMING.md

 #### Solutions

--  Currently, no consensus is made at the time of this writing
+-  As of this writing, no consensus has been reached on this issue
-   -  "We want to livestream the creation of Adaptive Cards."
    -  "We don't want to show file attachments in interim activities."
 -  In the meanwhile, we are issuing best practices and discourage sending attachments in interim activities
    -  Bot should only send attachments in final activity